INSTRUCTIONS FOR POSTER SESSION PRESENTATIONS

 For the oral contact with observers, authors should be available to summarize the paper, to answer questions, or to expand on the poster with requested details.
 During the poster session, authors should try to avoid having their time monopolized by a few observers if other observers are waiting to make contact with the author.
 If necessary, the author can make arrangements for further discussions at another time.

 Poster Session Location & Schedule

-Poster sessions will take place on Tuesday, March 26th at various times throughout the day, and all poster sessions will take place in Salon B of Hilton Hotel.
+Poster sessions will take place on Thursday, March 3rd, at various times throughout the day.
 Posters will remain in place all day, and must be removed 30 minutes after the last poster session.